 Browse independent shops on your high street for gifts.
 Chances are, you’ll pick up an item that won’t be seen on anyone else.

 Local designers and makers will often hold private views and buying evenings, and there are so many brilliant little popups happening all over the place.
 You can often snap up some unique pieces at these!

 Have a look at the label for starters.
 You can find out SO much about a brand, and if their values line up with yours with this one simple thing.

 What the item is made of?
 Is it organic?
 Is it FairTrade?
 Where was it made or manufactured?

 Ethical spending in the UK is increasing every year.
 Vote with your wallet, but make informed decisions.
 Do extra research if you come across a brand that’s new to you.

 Good gifts don’t have to cost the moon.
 Or the earth in this case.

-If you’re stuck for ideas, there’s this guide from us with 20 gifts for under £20, this guide by Pebble Magazine with ethical stocking fillers, this guide from us with gifts that do good, this selection of gifts under £10 by Less Stuff Now and we guarantee that there are so many more out there!
+If you’re stuck for ideas, there’s this guide from us with 20 gifts for under £20, this guide by Pebble Magazine , this guide from us with gifts that do good, this blog on ethical investments as gifts and we guarantee that there are so many more out there!

 Do you have a favourite gift guide?
 Or a brilliant product you’ve seen?
 Or a popup happening somewhere?
 Let us know in a comment or a tweet!